globalcitizen/2019-wuhan-coronavirus-data/README.md

 # 2019 Wuhan Coronavirus data (2019-nCoV)

+Note: No longer updated.
+I have [resigned from Wikipedia in protest at content deletion](https://en.wikipedia.org/wiki/Wikipedia:Bureaucrats%27_noticeboard#Resignation_effective_immediately).

 This public repository archives data over time from various public sources on the web.

 Data is presented as timestamped CSV files, for maximum compatibility.